elianerohner/gitcourse_livedemo/README.md

 # gitcourse_livedemo
-Live demo for git course
+This is a live demo for git course.